 While there's no wrong time to enjoy the San Marcos River, paddlers can enjoy the river all to themselves when tubing season isn't in session.
 Or, head out for a morning paddle in the summer when most folks don't start showing up to the parks until it starts to get a little hotter.
 (7-10 am is usually a good window)

 If you're looking for a peaceful, easy paddle, head to the upper San Marcos River that flows through town and avoid the rapids at Rio Vista Park.
 If you're in for a more rugged paddle, the lower San Marcos River may be more your scene with its stronger currents and murkier waters that make for excellent fishing if you're interested.
 And, adrenaline junkies with an interest in white water kayaking will love the Rio Vista Falls in the off-season.
-The falls are currently under construction but should be reopened in May 2022.

 - San Marcos is full of natural beauty and we really want to keep it that way - take what you bring and dispose of trash properly

 - Remember, it's a real river!
 You're going to want to bring along life vests.

 - S-U-N-S-C-R-E-E-N, seriously

 - Stay hydrated!
 Bring plenty of water as fun in the sun can be quite dehydrating